akshitharsola/ImageClassification/README.md

 ### Core ML Model
 • Model: MobileNetV2
-• Author: [Author Name/Organization]
+• Author: [Original Paper: Mark Sandler, Andrew Howard, Menglong Zhu, Andrey Zhmoginov, Liang-Chieh Chen.]
-• License: [License Type]
+• License: [Please see https://github.com/tensorflow/tensorflow for license information, and https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet for the original source of the model.]
-• Details: [Additional Details about the model]
+• Details: [Detects the dominant objects present in an image from a set of 1001 categories such as trees, animals, food, vehicles, person etc. The top-1 accuracy from the original publication is 74.7%.]

 ### Technical Details